 Winter is finally fading away and it’s about time to get out the yard tools.
 You may want to get your lawnmower tuned up or replace the string on your weed wacker, but no matter what tasks are on your list, it’s time to prepare for warm weather and the yard work that comes with it.

 Trees and bushes need some spring maintenance every year.
-As the Lansing, Michigan, West Michigan, or Auburn, Alabama weather begins to go sunny side up, it’s time to prune back any cold weather damage and clear away deadfall to encourage new growth.
+As the Lansing and West Michigan weather begins to go sunny side up, it’s time to prune back any cold weather damage and clear away deadfall to encourage new growth.
 It’s also a good idea to cut back lower branches that stick out at eye level around high traffic areas and to pick up larger sticks so they are not thrown by your lawnmower.

 Insects, pets, and rodents are also excited to see the spring sun push back the cold weather.
 Before protecting your yard and plants against pests, know what kind of 4 or 6-legged enemies you may be up against.
 A little research goes a long way and learning about the most common above or below-ground pests for your location can help you select an effective lawn or landscaping treatment.